realcopacetic/script.copacetic.helper/README.md

 ### Changelog

+**1.0.5**
+- Added script for easily re-ordering widgets in Copacetic settings screen

 **1.0.4**
 - Return dominant colour for home widgets when clearlogo cropper is active
 - Added fanart multiart to backgtround slideshows